Donate to NDCS

 In addition to applying via UCAS, some institutions have admissions tests or interviews.
 The results will be considered alongside UCAS points and performance at any interview.

 Some deaf young people may find tests or interviews difficult because of their deafness.
-If a course requires an admission test or interview, contact the institution's disability officer.
+If a course requires an admissions test or interview, contact the institution's disability officer.

 Support deaf young people can get in HE